Skip to main content

 Fjord Norway

-If there is one area in Norway where you can go “island hopping” in the full sense of the word, it is the area north of the Sognefjord.
-The Solund archipelago and Værlandet have phenomenal scenery and lots of small communities, which means it is easy to get around with scheduled boat services.
+If there is one area in Norway where you can go “island hopping” in the full sense of the word, it is north of the Sognefjord.
+The Solund archipelago and Værlandet have phenomenal scenery and lots of small communities, which means it's easy to get around with scheduled boat services.
 Best of all, however, is sea kayaking!
 Kayaking enthusiasts from all over the world discovered this island paradise a long time ago.
 In summer, numerous pleasure boats join them in the wide open spaces.

 3. The fjord valleys leading to the Trollheimen and Dovrefjell mountains